Selling an Amazon FBA Business to Thrasio (the Basics)

-The value of an FBA business
+The value of a selling an Amazon FBA business

 If your business has Operating Expenses that do not directly relate to the success of your business, those are typically considered “add-backs” and we will add those back to your profit-making that upfront payment higher.